Agoric/documentation/main/javascript-modifications/ses-guide.md

 (Several Agoric engineers are on the relevant standards committees and are responsible for aspects of SES).

+## Installation and importing

+**tyg todo Not sure what the current situation is with respect to what needs to go into what code to get and use SES in one's code**

 ## JavaScript globals and primordials

 As mentioned, SES does not include any IO objects that provide [*ambient authority*](https://en.wikipedia.org/wiki/Ambient_authority) (which is not “safe”).